History of Otago: Ngāti Toa invasions

 In 1829, Te Whakataupuka sold 60 acre of land at Preservation Inlet to the whaler, Peter Williams, on payment of sixty muskets, 1000 lb of gunpowder, 1000 lb of musket balls, two 12 lb cannonades, two air-guns, and a large quantity of tobacco, pipes, spades and hooks.
 This increased the armament of southern Māori and facilitated the establishment of the South Island's first whaling station.
 (In what became the historical province of Otago it was next followed by the Weller brothers' on Otago Harbour in 1831.)

 By 1830 the old threat of the invasion of the South Island by the warlike tribes of the north again appeared menacing when Te Rauparaha, chief of the Ngāti Toa, invaded the South and stormed the kāinga (unfortified village) of Takapūneke at Akaroa Harbour and took the paramount chief, Tama-i-hara-nui, hostage.
-A year later he organised a grand attack on Kaiapoi, the chief centre of the Kai Tahu in Canterbury, and laid siege to it.
+A year later he organised a grand attack on Kaiapoi, the chief centre of the Kāi Tahu in Canterbury, and laid siege to it.
 A strong relieving force of Otago warriors, led by Taiaroa, marched hurriedly into the beleaguered pa, slipped past Te Rauparaha and entered it by night.
-After a long defence in which he played a leading part, Taiaroa, seeing the hopelessness of the position, escaped with his men to Otago harbour, now the tribal stronghold of Kai Tahu, to prepare a counter-stroke.
+After a long defence in which he played a leading part, Taiaroa, seeing the hopelessness of the position, escaped with his men to Otago harbour, now the tribal stronghold of Kāi Tahu, to prepare a counter-stroke.